Why Dutch is so easy to learn

 Forgot to brush up on your Dutch?
 Not feeling too confident?
 You're in luck!
 The vast majority of Dutch people speak English, often flawlessly.
 In fact, 90% of Dutch people can speak English enough to converse comfortably, compared to only 39% in France, 22% in Spain, and 27% in Portugal.
 (Source PDF icon)

-Dutch people are happy to use English in conversation, and will not think you're being rude if you ask to switch to English.
+Dutch people are happy to use English in conversation, and will rarely think you're being rude if you ask politely to switch to English.

 Dutch people appreciate you learning